 Alzheimer's disease (AD) is a complex disease.
 It doesn't conform to one-size-fits-all treatments.
 Researchers believe that customized approaches using different medications can help most people.
 Here is a summary of the current AD medications.

 According to the National Institute on Aging, the FDA has approved four AD medications.
 They don't affect everyone in the same way and the benefits can diminish over time.
 You should talk to your doctor about your options.

-The four medications (with some brand name examples) are:
+The four medications are:

 To learn more, read about drugs for Alzheimer’s disease.